1. The Time It Takes

 If you are on the receiving end of requests for free help, realize it is okay – and healthy – for you to answer, “no.”

 Update – Converting Free to Paid

 If you’re struggling with drawing the line between free and paid, if you’re looking for ways to increase your income, if you need some guidance on how to use free to get more business – this program may be for you.
-You can find out about the program and attend a free training I am offering by visiting ConvertingFreeToPaid.com.
+You can get more details and register here.